martuj/End-to-End-Kubernetes-Three-Tier-DevSecOps-Project/README.md

 * Here, you will see that you got the credentials and also you can download the CSV file for the future.

-## Step 2: Create a JumpServer and install Terraform & AWS CLI to deploy our Jenkins Server(EC2) on AWS.
+## Step 2: Create a JumpServer and install Terraform & AWS CLI to deploy Jenkins Server on AWS.
 ### Task-1: Installing Terraform on Ubuntu 20.04 operating system

 * Manually Launch a `t2.micro` instance with OS version as `Ubuntu 22.04 LTS`.